gbrlfaria/rune-breaker/README.md

 ##### Dynamic difficulty
 An anti-botting system should keep a healthy balance between user-friendliness and protection against malicious software.
 To do so, it could reward successes while penalizing failures.
 For example, if a user correctly answers a rune, the next ones could contain fewer arrows.
 On the other hand, the game could propose a harder challenge if someone (or some program) makes many mistakes in a row.

 In addition to this, the rune delays should be adjusted.
 Currently, no matter how many times a user fails to solve a rune, the delay between activations is only five seconds.
 A better alternative is to increase the amount of time exponentially after a certain amount of errors.
-By doing so, it is much harder for an attacker to collect data from the game.
+By doing so, it is harder for an attacker to collect data from the game.
 As a side effect, this measure also impairs the performance of inaccurate models that need several attempts to solve a rune.

 ##### Better robustness
 Currently, the game client is responsible for both generating and validating rune challenges, which allows hackers to perform code/packet injection and forge rune validation.
 Because of this, botting tools can bypass this protection system without processing the game screen, as we have mentioned previously.

-While it is considerably difficult to accomplish such a feat, which involves bypassing the protection mechanisms of the game, this vulnerability is enough to defeat the purpose of the runes to a significant extent.
+While it is considerably difficult to accomplish such a feat, which involves bypassing the protection mechanisms of the game, this vulnerability is enough to defeat the purpose of the runes to some extent.

 One way to solve this issue is to move both generation and validation processes to the server.
 By doing so, the server would forward the image of the generated CAPTCHA through the network, while the client would be responsible for sending back the user input.
 Thereby, the only possible way to bypass this mechanism would be through image analysis.
 Although it was reasonably simple to perform image analysis with the current rune system, it is not nearly as trivial with other alternatives like the ones we will discuss next.